New PRIIPs RTS has been saved

 Finally, the reduction in yield has been simplified to take a 1-year period without one-off costs amortization and performance.

 The new RTS prescribe that financial market participants should publish the fund’s past performance, analytics that were part of the UCITS KIID document.
-However, authorizing the publishing of this information in the PRIIPs KID would require a change to the PRIIPs Level 1 regulation; therefore, this is unlikely to occur before July 2022.
+However, authorizing the publishing of this information in the PRIIPs KID would require a change to the PRIIPs Level 1 regulation, which has not happened.
 This means that the fund industry must choose between displaying this past performance on a dedicated page of their website, or producing a separate document to the PRIIPs KID.

 A new rule also requires the manufacturer to compile and publish all past performance scenarios on their website monthly.
 This will likely cause confusion, as the performance scenarios displayed on the KID may vary from the performance scenarios on the website.
 This is because KIDs do not need to be published monthly; instead, only if the (moderate) performance scenario fluctuates by more than 5%.